NewYaroslav/aes-cpp/README.md

 ## Supported Modes
 ECB, CBC, CFB, CTR and GCM modes are implemented.
 GCM additionally produces an authentication tag for message integrity.
+ECB mode is provided for completeness but leaks plaintext patterns and should be avoided.
+Prefer authenticated encryption modes such as GCM that provide both confidentiality and integrity.

 ## IV Generation
 `aescpp::utils` provides helpers for creating random IVs. `generate_iv_16()`